 - Maple Syrup: You can sub the maple syrup for honey or even coconut sugar, but this just works to sweeten the oats and balance the bitter flavor from the cocoa powder.

-- Non-Dairy Milk: Any non-dairy milk will work, vanilla almond milk is my personal favorite!
+- Non-Dairy Milk: Any non-dairy milk will work, unsweetened vanilla almond milk is my personal favorite!

 - Non-Dairy Yogurt: You don’t need to make overnight oats with yogurt, but it makes them SO creamy!
 I love the Kite Hill Greek style yogurt, but So Delicious makes some great ones as well.
 If you aren’t a fan of yogurt, just leave this out!